0codeskills/OSINT-SpiderFoot/README.md

 ### Tools Used

 - Kali Linux virtual machine as controlled environment.
-- Linux terminal to intall and run cybersecurity tools.
+- Linux terminal to install and run cybersecurity tools.
 - SpiderFoot to map threat intelligence data.

 ## Steps